Sir Gawain and His Marriage to Lady Ragnell

 Madden also provides several notes on the poem:

-A version of the verse in a rather more modern form appeared in Percy’s “Reliques of Ancient English Poetry”, which was later widely reprinted.
+A version of the verse in a rather more modern form appeared in Percy’s “Reliques of Ancient English Poetry”, which was widely quoted elsewhere.

-As to the tale itself, Brock and Coulston focus on the “loathely lady” motif, and the extent to which Gawaine and Dame Ragnell is a parrallel of Chaucer’s “The Wife of Bath”.
+As to the tale itself, Brock and Coulston focus on the “loathely lady” motif, and the extent to which Gawaine and Dame Ragnell is a parallel of Chaucer’s “The Wife of Bath”.

 In his Dissertation on romance and minstrelsy, Joseph Ritson reviews Percy’s publication of the Dame Ragnell poem and compares versions that appear in the 1775 and 1795 editions of Reliques of Ancient English Poetry.